 What are dental implants?

-dental implants in burnaby are a long-lasting solution for replacing missing teeth.
+Dental implants are a long-lasting solution for replacing missing teeth.
 They consist of small titanium posts that are surgically placed into the jawbone to act as artificial tooth roots.

 Over time, these posts fuse with the bone in a process called osseointegration, creating a stable foundation for a replacement tooth or teeth.